runziggurat/zcash/SPEC.md

 ### ZG-CONFORMANCE-005

-    The node ignores non-`Verack` message as a response to initial `Verack` it sent.
+    The node ignores non-`Verack` message as a response to initial `Version` it sent.

     1. Connect to the node under test.
     2. Send `Version`, expect `Version`.